What is Microdosing?

 Possibly the largest risk of microdosing is the unknown.
 Insufficient research means we do not know what effects microdosing can have in the long term.
 It could lead to anything from addiction and other mental disorders to irreversible physical illnesses and even premature death.

-As mentioned, psychedelics are illegal in almost every state of the US.
-Therefore, microdosing psychedelics to treat mental illness or boost work performance is unlawful.
+Psychedelics are illegal in almost every state of the US.
+Therefore, psychedelic microdosing to treat mental illness or boost work performance is unlawful.
 Some people argue that if they became fully legalized, they may become safer since the production of these drugs would be monitored and properly regulated.
-Specifically, psilocybin and MDMA (Ecstasy) may be approved in a few years for medical reasons in certain states, starting with Oregon [2].
-Additionally, some people would like to decriminalize psychedelics.
-They want to ensure that there is wider access to these drugs so that a prescription would not be needed to consume them.
+Specifically, psilocybin and MDMA (Ecstasy) may be approved in a few years for medical reasons in certain states, starting with Oregon.
+Additionally, some people would like to decriminalize psychedelics and ensure that there is wider access to these drugs so that a prescription would not be needed to consume them.

-Microdosing can easily lead to a drug addiction disorder.
+Although microdosing is gaining popularity, we still lack comprehensive knowledge about its overall effects.
+Additional research is essential to shed light on what microdosing is and how it affects users.
 It is strongly suggested that those considering microdosing should consider the risks versus the benefits.
 Understand that taking any drugs, even in such a small dose, is dangerous!
 If you currently microdose consistently and are unable to stop, Avenues Recovery is here to support you in your journey toward recovery.
-We’re ready to hear you out, answer your questions, and provide full support - there is a better life!
-Contact us 24/7 to hear more about our detox and treatment programs.
+We’re ready to hear you out, answer your questions, and provide full support.
+Reach out to Avenues Recovery today, there is a better life!

 Check your insurance